HBPMedical/specifications/content/data-capture/mip_de_identification_strategy.md

 # MIP de-identification strategy

-This goal of the document is to clarify how de-identification is performed in MIP, using Gnubila's Pandora FedEHR software.
+This goal of the document is to clarify how de-identification is performed in MIP, using Gnubila's Pandora FedEHR software, version 2.0.2.
 It also lists possible approaches for the de-identification of DICOM files.

 Pandora FedEHR can treat CSV files and DICOM files.
-Its functionalities are described below, with [future functionalities] identified with brackets.
+The functionalities used for MIP de-identification are described below.
+Also see the [documentation](https://nexus.gnubila.fr/service/local/repositories/maatg-fr-releases/content/fr/maatg/pandora/clients/pandora-clients-fedehr-anonymiser-all/2.0.2/pandora-clients-fedehr-anonymiser-all-2.0.2.pdf) available online.

 ## Context